aaambrosio/rustcsg/README.md

 \
 I just started learning Rust.
 This is my first Rust project.
-Some parts may still be optimized.
+Some parts may still need optimizations.
 Contributions are welcome.